Histamine Intolerance & Migraine

 Oestrogen stimulates mast cells to release histamine, but what also happens is that histamine stimulates the ovaries to produce more oestrogen!
 So you can see it’s a vicious cycle of histamine – oestrogen – histamine!!!

-To compound issues even further, oestrogen down regulates the DAO enzyme, which is required to degrade histamine in the gut.
+To compound issues even further, oestrogen reduces the expression of the DAO enzyme, which is necessary for degrading histamine in the gut.
 Progesterone increases DAO enzyme activity so you want to make sure you have good progesterone levels.

-Izquierdo-Casas J et al 2018, ‘Diamine oxidase (DAO) supplement reduces headache in episodic migraine patients with DAO deficiency: A randomized double-blind trial’, Clinical Nutrition, vol 18, no, 1
+- Izquierdo-Casas J et al 2018, ‘Diamine oxidase (DAO) supplement reduces headache in episodic migraine patients with DAO deficiency: A randomized double-blind trial’, Clinical Nutrition, vol 18, no, 1 PMID: 29475774

 - Izquierdo-Casas J et al 2018, ‘Low serum diamine oxidase (DAO) activity levels in patients with migraine’, Journal of Physiology & Biochemistry’, vol 74, no 1 PMID: 28624934

 - Garcia-Marin E 2015, ‘Diamine oxidase rs10156191 and rs2052129 variants are associated with the risk for migraine’, Headache, vol 55, no. 2, pp.276-86 PMID: 25612138